 Most assisted living facilities will charge future residents a reservation deposit.
 Sometimes referred to as a “community fee,” this deposit may be a couple thousand dollars or so and reserves the accommodations of your choice for a certain period of time.
 Typically, this deposit is not applied to any other charges and is sometimes refundable only if the would-be resident is unable to move into the facility for health reasons.

-This fee typically uses a tiered approach based upon the level of care you need (or want), and it gets added to the monthly base fee.
+The care services fee typically uses a tiered approach based upon the level of care you need (or want), and it gets added to the monthly base fee.
 The level of care is usually based on the number of ADLs (activities of daily living) for which a resident requires regular assistance.
-ADLs include activities such as bathing, eating, dressing, toileting, etc. The monthly cost of assisted living care services may range from $150 or so for tier one and could go up to a few thousand dollars per month for tier five assisted living care.
+ADLs include activities such as bathing, eating, dressing, toileting, etc. The monthly cost of assisted living care services may range from a few hundred dollars for tier one and could go up to a few thousand dollars per month for tier five assisted living care.
 Accurately assessing the amount of care needed is one of the most important aspects of the decision process and also one of the more difficult to understand.
-The more thorough, clinical, and detailed the assesment, the better the plan of care and understanding of the cost.
+The more thorough, clinical, and detailed the assessment, the better the plan of care and understanding of the cost.

 Medication management & other ancillary services (monthly)

-Many seniors need assistance remembering to take medicines at the right time and in the right dosage, so most assisted living communities provide medication management services for an additional fee–usually a few hundred dollars per month, depending on the complexity of the medicine administration.
+Many seniors need assistance with remembering to take medicines at the right time and in the right dosage, so most assisted living communities provide medication management services for an additional fee–usually a few hundred dollars per month, depending on the complexity of the medicine administration.
 If needed, additional ancillary services like physical or occupational therapy would also be charged on a monthly basis, as well as non-care related services, possibly including parking, additional meals, and some activities.
+Each of these can add to the cost so be sure to get a listing of ALL services and the corresponding cost so there are no surprises later.

 All-inclusive assisted living pricing

-For seniors that qualify a government-supported assisted living facility will provide services at a lower overall monthly cost.
+For those who qualify, a government-supported assisted living facility will provide services at a lower overall monthly cost.
 You can contact the specific agency in your state to learn more about affordable senior living options in your state and qualification guidelines.
-Most of these facilities will also accept Medicaid.

 As you can see, the monthly costs associated with assisted living vary widely and can really add up, so it is important to plan ahead for this potential expense.
 A major misconception is among consumers is that Medicare will cover the cost of assisted living but this is not the case.
-Medicare only covers skilled medical care, and for a temporary period of time.
-(Note: I am referring here to Medicare, not Medicaid.)
+Medicare only covers skilled nursing care, and for a temporary period of time, if you meet certain requirements, including a preceding three-day hospital stay (observation days DO NOT count towards the total) and admittance to the skilled nursing center must take place within 30 days of the hospital stay.

 FREE Detailed Profile Reports on CCRCs/Life Plan Communities